Who are the External Stakeholders in Restructuring?

 The debtor can file a motion and approval will be based on the notion that not authorizing the company’s request would put its future in jeopardy.

-With the best interests of all stakeholders in mind, such motions can be approved.
+With the best interests of all stakeholders in mind, such motions are usually approved.

 Given the two provisions discussed above, the company is able to continue operating and focus on figuring out a viable plan to get out of the situation it is currently in.